10 Reasons To Teach English Abroad as an English Teacher

 Further to this, you can master time management, create amazing ESL lesson plans and hopefully obtain a passion for teaching.
 Teaching is a bit of a struggle to achieve complete success, but it’s all worth it in the end.

 Not all things are created equal when you teach in two separate countries.
 For example, disciplining students is often completely different.
 The curriculum sometimes is nonexistent.
-These two facts combined makes it challenging to gauge your success as a ESL teacher.
+These two facts combined make it challenging to gauge your success as an ESL teacher.
 But these ESL worksheets and ESL games can help give you quick start.

 Although some countries won’t acknowledge teaching English abroad as teaching experience (such as offering a higher starting salary), it still helps get your foot in the door.
 And teachers always need a bit of experience under their belt to add to their resume/CV.

 Someone, somewhere told you to teach English abroad because you can save a lot of money.

 But if your sole purpose to teach English abroad is to earn money… you’re in for a rough time

 Don’t get me wrong.
 ESL teacher’s salaries are quite high, but your whole driver shouldn’t be about the money.